arh-gvsu/GVSU-CIS641-TheByteBandit/README.md

 # The Byte Bandit

-This is a project time-tracking application intended to aid in recording time worked against elements of a project's WBS (work breakdown structure).
+This is a project time-tracking application intended to aid in recording time worked against specific tasks in a project's WBS (work breakdown structure).
 The application is intended for use by both Project Managers and project resources.

 ## Team Members and Roles